Skip to the content.

 App Name Price Network Image quality

-Virtual Desktop One time purchase WIFI only Best
+Virtual Desktop One time purchase WIFI/LAN only Best

-SteamVR Free WIFI only Good (best if you have a native SteamVR headset)
+SteamVR Free WIFI/LAN only Good (best if you have a native SteamVR headset)

 Meta Quest Link Free WIFI (Airlink) and USB Good

-If your network is great, and your platform is supported, I highly recommend Virtual Desktop, espc. on Quest.
+If your network is great, and your platform is supported, I highly recommend Virtual Desktop (VD), espc. on Quest.
 It has the best image encoding, upscaling options and frame generation on headset, resulting in the best image quality.

 If your network is weak and you are a Meta Quest user, use USB on Meta Quest Link.